The Honest Guide · Chapter 5

 What clinical work do you want to do?

-Points toward: couples and family work (LMFT), individual mental-health counseling (LPCC), the broadest range including medical and child welfare (LCSW), or psychological testing and assessment (psychologist).
+Points toward: individual, couples, and family therapy from a relational lens (LMFT), individual mental-health counseling (LPCC), the broadest range including medical and child welfare (LCSW), or psychological testing and assessment (psychologist).

 Where will you practice, and might you move?

-Points toward: if you may cross state lines, portability matters, and the psychologist and the LPCC lead on it while the LMFT has no interstate compact at all.
+Points toward: if you may cross state lines, portability matters, and the psychologist and the LPCC lead on it through their compacts, while the LMFT route runs through state-by-state endorsement.

 How fast do you need to be licensed?